ocean-tracking-network/otn_field_reporting_standards/_episodes/06-KPIdashboard.md

 ### Exporting Tool

-The `Exporting Tool` menu option is to export the results form the KPI Dashboard in an Excel document.
+The `Exporting Tool` menu option is to export the results from the KPI Dashboard in an Excel document.
 This is used by managers for reporting.

 ### Admin Tools